MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 > Note: You might experience an error if you webapp name is not unique.
 (Conflict: Website with given name <web app name> already exists.)
 Make sure to use a unique name. ex: gab2019<your_initial><2digits_random_number> gab2019AV47

-    az group create --name gabcdemogroup --location eastus
+    az group create --name gabdemogroup --location eastus

-    az appservice plan create --name gabcdemoplan --resource-group gabcdemogroup --sku FREE
+    az appservice plan create --name gabdemoplan --resource-group gabdemogroup --sku FREE

-    az webapp create --name gabcdemo --resource-group gabcdemogroup --plan gabcdemoplan
+    az webapp create --name gabdemo --resource-group gabdemogroup --plan gabdemoplan

 The first command will create a Resource group.
 Then inside of this group we create a service plan, and finally we create a webapp to the mix.

 To validate that everything has been created, open a internet browser and navigate to the Azure Portal (portal.azure.com).
 From the left menu select *Resource Groups*.
-Click on the group *gabcdemogroup* that we just created, then click on the web App *gabcdemo*
+Click on the group *gabdemogroup* that we just created, then click on the web App *gabdemo*

 ![resourceGroup][resourceGroup]